jmarti5682/Hardcaml_MiniCourse/Week2-Project/README.md

 # Week 2: Work on your own
 For this week I worked on solving the truth table given to us and implementing it into Hardcaml, where I then flashed it onto the FPGA (NEXYS A7).
-The soultion is provided in this readme, albeit a little messy, but none the less correct.
+The soultion is provided in work.pdf, albeit a little messy, but none the less correct.

 ## Overview:
 I am creating a 5-input Boolean expression based off the truth table below.
 I went with 1-bit inputs for A, B, C, D, and E using combinational logic.